ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### CoRIM Selection

 All available CoRIMs are collected.
-A Verifier may be pre-configured with a large number of tags describing many types of device.
+A Verifier may be pre-configured with a large number of CoRIMs describing many types of device.
 All CoRIMs are loaded at this stage, later stages will select the CoRIMs appropriate to the Evidence Appraisal step.